 As an example, you can now fight battles in space, travel high in the sky, or engage in a car chase in your living room while feeling as if you are in the real world.
 Such experiences can never get old, and even if they do, you can quickly switch strategies and begin a new adventure.

 So, let’s take a look at some omnidirectional VR treadmills that are built to take your VR experience to the next level.

-These VR walking platforms are different from our general exercise treadmills for home and gym.
-But the best thing is we can use both of them for our exercise or workout.
-One for the real world and another for the virtual world. cool haha.
+These Best VR walking platforms are different from our general exercise treadmills.
+But the best thing is both can be used for exercise or workouts.
+One for the real world and another for the virtual world.
+Cool right?

 What Is Virtual Reality (VR) Treadmill

-The VR omnidirectional treadmill (ODT) is one of the best VR accessories to get a fully immersive VR experience with 360 degrees moving.
+The VR omnidirectional treadmill (VR ODT) is one of the best VR walking accessories to get a fully immersive VR experience with 360° moving.

-They are special VR walking and running platforms that enable users to physically move in various directions to explore the virtual world such as forward and backward, to the left and right, and diagonally.
+These special 360° VR treadmills enable users to physically move in various directions to explore the virtual world such as forward and backward, to the left and right, and diagonally.